Parity-Aware Byte-Pair Encoding: Improving Cross-lingual Fairness in Tokenization: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Tokenizers optimized using standard algorithms and data can lead to disparities in users' costs and experiences as a result of their choice of language.
+Tokenizers optimized using standard algorithms can lead to disparities in users' costs and experiences depending on language choice.
 Parity‑optimized tokenization can remedy this by explicitly balancing compression across languages, enabling fairer treatment of users of low‑resource languages.
-Parity‑aware BPE implements this idea: it was designed to improve cross‑lingual tokenization parity, and our experiments confirm that it does.
-On the unbalanced 30‑language set, the Gini coefficient of per‑line token costs falls from $0.064$ with Classical BPE to $0.011$ with our parity‑aware variant while compression ratios for most variants stay competitive with Classical BPE, often improving when looking at averages across languages on the whole.
-Crucially, this fairness gain does not come at the expense of downstream quality: across 13 multilingual benchmarks, models trained with parity‑aware tokenizers either outperform or stay within a single standard error of the Classical BPE baseline for every tested language (\cref{tab:benchmark_results}).
+Parity‑aware BPE operationalizes this idea; it is designed to improve cross‑lingual tokenization parity.
+Our experiments confirm its effectiveness: we observe up to an $89\%$ reduction in the Gini token inequality coefficient in comparison to Classical BPE, while compression rates across all BPE variants remain very close.
+Crucially, this fairness gain does not come at the expense of downstream quality: across 22 languages, accuracy differences between Parity-aware and Classical BPE tokenizers fall within standard errors for nearly all languages (\cref{tab:benchmark_results}).
+In other words, we find no evidence of systematic downstream degradation from using Parity-aware BPE.

-Overall, the trade-offs required for using parity-aware BPE are minimal.
-Inference remains exactly the same as in Classical BPE.
-During the learning stage, the algorithm adds only an $\mathcal{O}(\languages)$ pass per merge for recomputing language‑level compression rates on a dev corpus, leaving the asymptotic complexity identical to Classical BPE.
-Further, we observe empirically that a small, sentence‑aligned development set is sufficient to drive the ``fair‑max'' decision.
-When resource or domain mismatches make full equality undesirable, hybrid and moving‑window variants further let practitioners trade off global compression versus strict parity; our empirical results validate that these variants perform well in practice.
-From the model‑developer’s perspective, parity‑aware BPE is a drop‑in replacement: it requires no architectural changes and minimal changes to the tokenizer pipeline.
+Overall, the trade-offs associated for using Parity-aware BPE are minimal.
+From the model‑developer’s perspective, Parity-aware BPE is a drop‑in replacement: it requires no architectural changes and only minimal modifications to the tokenizer training pipeline.
+Concretely, inference remains identical to that Classical BPE.
+During the learning stage, the algorithm adds only an $\mathcal{O}(\languages)$ pass per merge to recompute language‑level compression rates on a dev corpus, leaving the asymptotic complexity identical to Classical BPE.
+Moreover, we find empirically that a small, sentence‑aligned development set is sufficient to drive the fair‑max decision (\cref{sec:dev-set-size}).
+When resource or domain mismatches make full equality undesirable, hybrid, moving‑window, and ratio-normalized variants further let practitioners trade off global compression versus strict parity; our empirical results validate that these variants perform well in practice.